openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    direct superclass

-A :index:`compile-time error` occurs if a constructor calls itself, directly or indirectly, through a series of one or more explicit constructor calls using ``this``.
+A :index:`compile-time error` occurs if a constructor calls itself, directly or indirectly---through a series of one or more explicit constructor calls---by using ``this``.

-The constructor body must implicitly begin with a superclass constructor call '``super()``' (a call of the constructor’s direct superclass that takes no argument), unless the constructor body begins with an explicit constructor call, and the constructor being declared is a part of the primordial class *Object*.
+The constructor body must implicitly begin with a superclass constructor call '``super()``' (call of the constructor’s direct superclass that takes no argument), unless the constructor body begins with an explicit constructor call, and the constructor being declared is a part of the primordial class *Object*.

-A constructor body looks like a method body (see :ref:`Method Body`), except that explicit constructor calls are possible and explicit returning of a value (see :ref:`Return Statements`) is prohibited.
+A constructor body looks like a method body (see :ref:`Method Body`), except that explicit constructor calls are possible, and explicit returning of a value (see :ref:`Return Statements`) is prohibited.

 However, a return statement (:ref:`Return Statements`) can be used in a